bmodha/CipherAudit/README.md

 - Analyzing different ports on the same host
 - Identifying which specific servers need remediation

-## Integration with non-destructive_probing3.sh

-This tool complements the `non-destructive_probing3.sh` script by providing a standalone way to analyze nmap SSH and TLS scan results.
-The bash script performs live scanning and validation, while CipherAudit allows you to analyze saved nmap output files, including batch scans with multiple hosts.

 ## Troubleshooting

 ### "No SSH or TLS algorithms found in nmap output"